Click Here >> To view our Spirit of a Child Brochure (PDF)

 Lori was born and raised at the Jersey Shore, where she lives with her husband Cliff and his daughter Kaley in the Princeton NJ area.
 Her joy for children came from being the youngest of three siblings and getting a taste of being an aunt at a very young age.
 She was also involved with various Catholic Youth organizations after college, which intensified her passion for helping children.
 She and her family continue to do large food drives for their churches food pantry.

 After losing a close friend of her husband’s to Von Hippel-Lindau in 2002, they have both become actively involved in annual charity events for www.vhl.org.
 In addition, Lori volunteers for her local Special Olympics events and provides endless support and time to their daughters volunteering involvement, to continue with the family’s strong belief in paying it forward.

-Lori is an accomplished corporate executive, who has helped direct several high-end companies become financially successful with her charisma and passion to succeed.
-In fall of 2004, Lori attempted to go into semi-retirement, until an old friend and a previous business colleague approached her to start a new division in his firm.
+Lori is an accomplished corporate executive who has helped direct several high-end companies to financial success.
+In fall 2004, Lori attempted to go into semi-retirement until an old friend and a previous business colleague approached her to start a new division in his firm.
 After its success, she continued to be called on as a consultant for several companies and started The CLK Group, LLC a woman owned Strategic Talent Acquisition and Solutions firm.
 She now works full time from home, so she is not away from her family, which she considers her most important accomplishment.

-Her other hobbies include: worldwide travel, a great day at the beach, but most importantly maintaining a loving and healthy home, which also includes their chocolate standard poodle, Roxie and their black standard poodle, Lilli.
+Her other hobbies include worldwide travel and a great day at the beach, but most importantly maintaining a loving and healthy home, which also includes their chocolate standard poodle, Roxie and their black standard poodle, Lilli.